Standardized testing has been a hot topic on our blog this year as well as generally in the world of college admissions. We’ve discussed with readers:

 Colleges have over time placed less emphasis on tests with more colleges moving to test-optional policies.
-This is even more evident in the case of SAT subject tests – while 1.8 million high school students took the SAT in 2017, only 219,000 took a subject test.
-The CollegeBoard data also points to a decline in the number of subject test takers over the past few years with 219,000 test takers in 2017 to 312,000 in 2011, equivalent to a third less over 6 years.
-Likewise, the number of colleges using SAT subject tests is also low with only 300 colleges requiring, recommending or considering subject tests prior to the coronavirus pandemic.
-Today while we are still in the midst of a pandemic, no colleges require or even recommend subject tests and less than 65 colleges will consider subject tests.
+This is even more evident in the case of SAT subject tests.
+While 1.8 million high school students took the SAT in 2017, only 219,000 took a subject test.
+The CollegeBoard data also points to a decline in the number of subject test takers over the past few years.
+They saw a transition from 219,000 test takers in 2017 to 312,000 in 2011, equivalent to a third less over 6 years.
+Likewise, the number of colleges using SAT subject tests is also low.
+Only 300 colleges were currently requiring, recommending or considering subject tests prior to the coronavirus pandemic.
+Today while we are still in the midst of a pandemic, no colleges require or even recommend subject tests.
+Beyond that, less than 65 colleges will consider subject tests.

 If Subject Tests Aren’t Required Should I Take Them?

-Even though no colleges require SAT 2 Subject subject tests in their 2021 intake and they have experienced an overall downward swing in importance, taking the subjects test may still be warranted, even during the pandemic.
+Since no colleges require SAT 2 Subject subject tests in their 2021 intake, They have experienced an overall downward swing in importance.
+Still, taking the subjects test may still be warranted, even during the pandemic.
 Certain applicants may still benefit from taking them and should make the effort where it’s possible to take them.

 If you applying to a competitive college